 The Lords of the Manor

 Expect gloriously beautiful dishes that taste amazing.
-Bear in mind that, like the village, the Atrium is small with just 14 covers, so you’ll need to make a reservation well in advance.
+Bear in mind that, like the village, the Atrium is small with just 14 covers, so I’d advise making a reservation well in advance.

 Alternatively, the Dining Room at the Lords of the Manor is the other of the Upper Slaughter restaurants.
 While less formal, you can still expect exceptional food with scrumptious offerings.